Articles

 Simple library software for small collections

-Some library software is built specifically for small lending libraries rather than trying to be everything to everyone.
+Some library software is built specifically for small lending libraries rather than trying to be everything to everyone, the same simple model behind tool library software for a library of things.

-These focus on the basics: tracking items, who borrowed them, and when they're due back.
+These focus on the basics: tracking items, who borrowed them, and when they are due back.

 • Pros